sfu-ireceptor/turnkey-service-php/README.md

 2. load the sequence annotations (from imgt, mixcr, etc)

 ## Loading the test data
 Load the included test data to familiarize yourself with the data loading procedure.
-You will be able to delete that test ßdata afterwards.
+You will delete that test data afterwards.

 Note: the test data is a single repertoire with 1000 rearrangments.
 It's a subset from the study [The Different T-cell Receptor Repertoires in Breast Cancer Tumors, Draining Lymph Nodes, and Adjacent Tissues](https://www.ncbi.nlm.nih.gov/pubmed/28039161) data.